mscion/Permissive-Kernel-N915T-EDGE/README.md

-# Permissive-Kernel-N915T-EDGE:  Note this write up is not completed.
-Will finish up soon.
+# Permissive-Kernel-N915T-EDGE:
 Kernel and background information provided such that you can set kernel to permissive for Note Edge N915T

-I compiled this kernel such that it had the option to be set to permissive by following an extremely useful tutorial (Many thanks to the author!)
+I compiled this kernel so that it had the option to be set to permissive by following an extremely useful tutorial (Many thanks to the author!)

 http://graemehill.ca/compiling-permissive-android-kernel/